-Shalini Reddy, Evelyn Lilly, and Roopal V. Kundu
+Shalini Reddy, MD, Evelyn Lilly, MD, and Roopal V. Kundu, MD

 Vitiligo is a disorder in which areas of skin lose color and become white (depigmented).
 Areas that are commonly affected include the skin around the eyes and mouth, fingers/toes, elbows, knees, lower back, and genitals.
 Depigmented areas may also appear at sites of injury or sunburn.
 Although vitiligo may begin rapidly, the disease usually slows or stops over time.
 Some patients have noted worsening of vitiligo with illness or emotional stress.